pwichmann/deep-learning-with-vector-graphics-book/docs/_sources/01_about/this_book.md

 This book aims to introduce the domain of applying Deep Learning to [vector graphics](https://en.wikipedia.org/wiki/Vector_graphics), such as [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG), and to identify and summarise relevant prior work.

+The focus is on content related to the aim of end-to-end generative deep learning models for vector graphics.
+But other content, such as object localization and classification within vector graphics, may also be covered.

 This book is an hommage to those amazingly talented and kind scientists, engineers and artists who paved the way and inspired the author, such as **David Ha** ([Twitter](https://twitter.com/hardmaru), [Website](https://otoro.net/ml/)) or **Raphael Gontijo Lopes** ([Twitter](https://twitter.com/iraphas13), [Website](https://raphagl.com/)).

 ## Raster images vs. vector graphics